 “Red on yellow, kill a fellow—wait!
 Maybe it was red on yellow, good for fellow?”
 Trust me on this.
 The rhyme might be correct, but if you are staring at a red, yellow, and black snake curled up in a corner of your patio, those words will leap right out of your brain faster than you can yell, “EEEEK!
 A snake!”
 I know this to be true, since a friend of mine recently had just such an experience, and stood frozen, trying to remember the correct version of this rhyme, while a very long coral snake slid right past his feet.
 (I saw the photo.
 No doubt about it.)

 But here’s the good news.
-There is one very quick, easy to spot way to tell a coral snake apart from the similar scarlet snake and scarlet kingsnake, both of which share the same habitat with their more dangerous relative.
-Ready?
+There is one very quick, easy to spot way to tell an eastern coral snake apart from the similar scarlet snake and scarlet kingsnake, both of which share the same Florida habitat with their more dangerous relative.
+(NOTE: This tip applies only to eastern coral snakes and their mimics here in Florida.)Now, ready?
 Here it is: the nose.
 Yep.
 Look at this next picture.

 The eastern coral snake has a black one.
 VERY shiny black, and visible.
 Now look at the next two pictures.